Princeton-CDH/cdh-ansible/docs/README.md

 ### Step 2: Update SSH key

-Check [https://github.com/example_user.keys](https://github.com/tanhaow.keys).
-If the page is empty, you need to add an SSH key to your GitHub account following: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent
+Check [https://github.com/example_user.keys](https://github.com/example_user.keys) to see available public keys.
+If the page is empty, you need to [add an SSH key to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

 After adding the SSH key, refresh the page to verify it appears.